BarbWire-1/curved-text/readme.md

 **curved-text** is a widget for **Fitbit OS** using inbuilt fonts to create curved texts.\
 You can use it under `vanilla javascript` (studio or CLI) as well as running `typescript`.

 Supported by the **widget-factory**, it enables you to create multiple curved texts.
-You can idividually define the dimensons of `circles`, the texts gets curved at, as well as all `text-` and `font-properties` and `attributes`.
+You can individually define the dimensons of `circles`, the texts gets curved at, as well as all `text-` and `font-properties` and `attributes`.

 !<div align="center">![demo](curved_text_demo2.gif#center)</div>